 In today’s era, mostly everyone has an online presence with one or more platforms of social network they are addicted to—resulting in countless hours being online.
-Unbeknown to you, a lot can be gauged about your personality and traits just with these actions alone, apart from posts and uploads.
+Psychologists say that a lot can be gauged about your personality and traits just with these actions alone, apart from posts and uploads.

 Many companies even use this technique to assess the personality of their employees before hiring them.
 Get to know some other traits that can be divulged by your social media.